 - Utility: We act in ways that prioritize advantages, minimize losses, and maximize perceived value.
 That’s why health programs and apps that allow participants to clearly evaluate value, such as weight loss or health improvement, can drive results.

-- Ease: We are more likely to change our behavior if we perceive that change to be easy.
+- Ease: We are more likely to change our behaviour if we perceive that change to be easy.
 Programs that allow for incremental improvement, such as tips on how to walk 150 steps more per day, can yield greater participation.

 Insurance carriers are often perceived to have fewer customer interactions compared to other financial services providers, like banks.
 However, the ability to engage through wearables could create more active relationships that benefit both the consumer and the insurer.

-The popularity of connected devices offers an opportunity to support insurers in offering services that can adapt to consumer behavior and support customers in managing personal risk and driving positive health change.
+The popularity of connected devices offers an opportunity to support insurers in offering services that can adapt to consumer behaviour and support customers in managing personal risk and driving positive health change.
 Insurance companies can move from being perceived as simply “providers of policies that protect against risks ” to being seen as guardians of health and longevity.